manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example regexp_filter -->
-Regular expressions (regexps) to filter the fields and queries with.
-Optional, multi-value, default is an empty list of regexps.
+Regular expressions (regexps) used to filter the fields and queries.
+This directive is optional, multi-valued, and its default is an empty list of regexps.

-In certain applications (like product search) there can be many different ways to call a model, or a product, or a property, and so on.
-For instance, 'iphone 3gs' and 'iphone 3 gs' (or even 'iphone3 gs') are very likely to mean the same product.
-Or, for a more tricky example, '13-inch', '13 inch', '13"', and '13in' in a laptop screen size descriptions do mean the same.
+In certain applications such as product search, there can be many ways to refer to a product, model, or property.
+For example, `iPhone 3gs` and `iPhone 3 gs` (or even `iPhone3 gs`) are very likely to refer to the same product.
+Another example could be different ways to express a laptop screen size, such as `13-inch`, `13 inch`, `13"`, or `13in`.

-Regexps provide you with a mechanism to specify a number of rules specific to your application to handle such cases.
-In the first 'iphone 3gs' example, you could possibly get away with a wordforms files tailored to handle a handful of iPhone models.
-However even in a comparatively simple second '13-inch' example there is just way too many individual forms and you are better off specifying rules that would normalize both '13-inch' and '13in' to something identical.
+Regexps provide a mechanism to specify rules tailored to handle such cases.
+In the first example, you could possibly use a wordforms file to handle a handful of iPhone models, but in the second example, it's better to specify rules that would normalize "13-inch" and "13in" to something identical.

-Regular expressions listed in `regexp_filter` are applied in the order they are listed.
-That happens at the earliest stage possible, before any other processing, even before tokenization.
+Regular expressions listed in `regexp_filter` are applied in the order they are listed, at the earliest stage possible, before any other processing, even before tokenization.
 That is, regexps are applied to the raw source fields when indexing, and to the raw search query text when searching.

 <!-- request SQL -->